anttilinno/blankarch/README.md

 ansible-playbook -i inventory.yml archlinux-playbook.yml
 ```

-User password from playbook is `wanker`
+User password from playbook is `wanker` and it is not sensitive information